Divyansh1234567890/web-d/README.md

 # web-d
-create a simple website using HTML and CSS Author-Divyansh sharma
+create a simple website using HTML and CSS.
+Author-Divyansh sharma